 AEIM 511-III, Bratislava, Zap.
 St. Anton and the Iv.
 Nikolov.

 Lauth Bacas, J. 2002: Cross-border marriages and the formation of Transnational Families: A case study of Greek – German couples in Athens, Transnational Communities series, WPTC-02-10: <http://www.transcomm.ac .ox.uk/working_papers.html>

 9.6.
 For transliteration of Bulgarian Cyrilic texts please use Bulgarian law of transliteration available here.

 Photos and Images

-The photos and images are sent electronically in separate files with precise information: where, when, by whom the picture was taken, what it indicates, where it is stored (archive, archival number, personal archives, etc.).
+The photos and images should be sent electronically in separate files with precise information: where, when, by whom the picture was taken, what it indicates, where it is stored (archive, archival number, personal archives, etc.).